lebrunthibault/lebrunthibault.github.io/content/post/backend development/software-development-principles.md

 ## How can we abstract multiple similar classes ?

-- Create an interface
-- The Interface default implementation can be in a mixin
+- Create an interface and its default implementation in a mixin

 - Using the interface + mixin is the most modular as any client class can declare implementing different interfaces

 - We can still have client classes extending an abstract class for common stuff to all classes.
   This abstract class should probably not implement an interface (except in specific patterns like Factory Method / Abstract Factory)

 - Using this technique we are open to modification by simply implementing another interface + adding an optional mixin

 ## Encapsulation and state